3 Star Warranty- A warranty that a CertainTeed Select Shingle Master can offer. 20 year non-prorated warranty on material and labor.

 Ice Dam- When ice is formed at the eave of the roof and breaks the seal of the shingles, entering into the house.

 Laminated Shingle- An asphalt shingle built with a heavy base & multiple layers

 Laminated Glass- A glass surface that will hold together when shattered.

 Landmark Series- A line of Dimensional shingles manufactured by CertainTeed, Landmark, Landmark PRO, Landmark TL

 Leaf Relief- A type of aluminum gutter guard that Ply-Gem makes.

 Laps- When one type of material overlaps another.
 Commonly on underlayments or Flintlastic.

 Low Nailing- When installing a shingle and the nails are installed lower then the exposure.
 Often referred to as a shiner.

-Low Slope- A roof plane thats pitch is lower then a 4/12 pitch and require different install methods.
+Low Slope- A roof plane that has a pitch lower then a 4/12 pitch and requires different install methods.
 Pitches that are less then 2/12 need different types of material to be used.